JakeSteam/WordNetToSQLite/README.md

 08632096 15 n 03 unknown 0 unknown_region 0 terra_incognita 0 001 @ 08630985 n 0000 | an unknown and unexplored region; "they came like angels out the unknown"
 ```

-This script takes 6-7 minutes on an average laptop, and 30 seconds if `clean_definition` is disabled.
+This script takes ~60 seconds on an average laptop.
 Efficiency is not a priority, as the output database only needs generating once.

 Notes on WordNet's data files [are here](https://wordnet.princeton.edu/documentation/wndb5wn), this repo just does a "dumb" parse then filters out numerical data.